bandasanjana/Social-Network-Analysis--R-shiny-App/README.md

 Nodes File: Two columns, first one should represnt the node and second one should represent the group of the node

-How to use:
-Download SNA.R and rusn to launch shiny app
-Upload relevant files
-Links file(email-Eu-core): This should contain the list of links Nodes File(email-Eu-core-department-labels): this should have unique list of nodes and their group

 Use cases